briandthi/ReactJS-Flask-VPS-deploy/README.md

 ## More

 - Use github action to automatocally update your app
-- Use Gunicorn for Flask deployment
+- Use Gunicorn or waitress for Flask deployment